hstroetgen/sc_somanet-base/examples/app_test_spiffs_console/doc/index.rst

     :backlinks: none
     :depth: 3

-The purpose of this app (app_test_spiffs_console) is showing the use of the :ref:`SPIFFS Module <module_spiffs>`.
-For that, it implements an app that provides access to all functions of the spiffs - writing/reading/erasing of files and much more using console user interface.
+The purpose of this app (app_test_spiffs_console) is showing the use of the :ref:`SPIFFS Module <somanet_spiffs_module>`.
+For that, it implements an app that provides access to all functions of the SPIFFS - writing/reading/erasing of files and much more using a simple console user interface.

 * **Minimum Number of Cores**: 2
 * **Minimum Number of Tiles**: 2